 |Wallpaper||Upload a custom wallpaper to display in the background of the Launcher setup.
 Available on Multi App mode only.|

-Move to the Apps section and use the drop-down menu to select Public, Internal, or Miscellaneous or to add Bookmarks.
+Move to the Apps tab and use the Quick Filters pills to select Public, Internal, Web Bookmarks, or Miscellaneous apps.

 Organize the Launcher Canvas with apps, view App Attributes, remove apps, and create folders for apps to group apps together.